-A tennis ball fell down a prairie dog hole.
+The Great Fuzz Frenzy is about a tennis ball that fell down a prairie dog hole.
 The dogs fought over it, played with it, and picked the fuzz out of it.
-The writing is funny, and illustrations have a dramatic brown background.
+The writing is funny, and the illustrations have a dramatic brown background.
 The most edge-of-the-seat page is when one of the prairie dogs is grabbed by an eagle.
 My kids always enjoy reading this book and asked me to share it with you.

 July 14 – Madeline, Ludwig Bemelmans (Bastille Day or the National Day of France)

 Just as American Independence Day is more commonly called the 4th of July, so French Independence Day is more commonly known as le 14 Juillet or the 14th of July.
 On this day, 230 years ago, French people stormed the fortress-prison in Paris called Bastille, a symbol of oppression and injustice.
 It marked a turning point in the French Revolution and the beginning of the end of feudalism.

 “In an old house in Paris